|Household projections in England

 As such, the household projections should be used as a starting point and supplemented with other information for planning purposes.

-For further information on the accuracy of the subnational population estimates, refer to the Quality and Methodology Information (QMI) article for subnational population projections.
+For further information on the accuracy of the SNPPs, refer to the Quality and Methodology Information (QMI) report for SNPPs.
 Household projections take no account of the following factors, which could lead to differences between the projections and actual change in the numbers of households:

-changes in the stock of dwellings and communal establishments (for example, new builds, demolitions and changes of use)
+- changes in the stock of dwellings and communal establishments (CEs) (for example, new builds, demolitions and changes of use)

-For users to gain an understanding of the level of accuracy and coherence of the household projections, a paper comparing current and past household projections with household estimates and other sources is published.
+For users to gain an understanding of the level of accuracy and coherence of the household projections, the latest accuracy paper compares current and past household projections with household estimates and other sources.

 Coherence and comparability